jvasile/Planeteria/README.md

         AddHandler cgi-script cgi py pl
     </Directory>

-Make sure to replace ```/path/to/Planeteria``` with the full file path to the location of the cloned Planeteria repo.
+Make sure to replace /path/to/Planeteria with the full file path to the location of the cloned Planeteria repo.
 Be especially attentive to the trailing slashes and quotation marks around the file paths, they may vary from machine to machine and can make the difference of whether the server can find the root directory or not.

 Once your settings are saved, reboot the server and follow the directions above to load the site.

 ### Set base href

 You need to tell Planeteria what domain and directory it lives in by creating a ```data/base_href``` file with the domain.
 It must start with ```http://```.
 On the server which runs the site, that file contains ```http://planeteria.org```.
-On Aleta's virtual host, the file contains ```http://planeteria.local``` which just adds http:// to the server name used in her ```/etc/hosts``` file.
+On Aleta's virtual host, the base_href file contains ```http://planeteria.local``` which just adds http:// to the server name used in her ```/etc/hosts``` file.

 ### Automatic updates